tonywu7/dskyrimmods/README.md

 - For example, with the "Illusion Dual Casting" perk in the skill tree, dual-casting this spell will spawn an object 22 times per second instead of 10 times.
-- This is compatible with other mods that modify the magic system, such as the Ordinator.
+- This is compatible with other mods that modify the magic system, such as [Ordinator](https://www.nexusmods.com/skyrimspecialedition/mods/1137).

 ### Icarus' Curses